raspberrypilearning/cd-sebento-appinv-2/en/step_5.md

 ![](images/s5ForEach.png)

-+ Inside this, add a `set global totalTime to`, and a `+` block with `get global TotalTime` on the left, as you did before to add something to the total.
++ Inside this, add a `set global totalTime to`, and a `+` block with `get global totalTime` on the left, as you did before to add something to the total.
 The only difference this time is that the variable you put on the right of the `+` will be the current `item` of the list.

 ![](images.s5ForEachItemIterate.png)